Glow-Worm Boiler: Review and Comparison With Worcester Bosch

 Typically, there’s little more than a few hundred pounds difference between the lowest and highest priced boilers in a brand’s range.
-Essentially, you’re getting great value for money by heading for a boiler in the 5-10 year range, rather than one with 2-3.
+Essentially, you’re getting great value for money by heading for a boiler in the 5-10 year range rather than one with a 2-3 year warranty.

-If you’re looking for a Glow-Worm boiler, the most popular come with the following warranties:
+If you’re looking for a boiler from Glow-Worm, the most popular come with the following warranties:

 |Glow-Worm Betacom 4||5-years|

 Put simply, Glow-Worm is the budget arm of Vaillant Group.
-As with everything in life, you get what you pay for.
+And, as with everything in life, you get what you pay for.

-So, we’d always tend to head for the leading brands in the industry, but we’re not completely against Glow-Worm.
+So, we tend to head for the leading brands in the industry, but we’re not completely against Glow-Worm.
 And, there are plenty of people that rate Glow-Worm as a brand.
 The reviews on Trust Pilot are a combination of homeowners and installers, rating customer service, through to product quality.

 And overall, the reviews are good.
 Currently, the review rating on Trust Pilot is 4/5 stars, with over 1,500 being logged so far: